"Ensuring student success, begins by

 The Campus Public Safety Department is responsible for over 300 acres of COCC-owned property.
 This includes the Bend Campus, the Redmond Campus, the Madras Campus, the Prineville Campus, Wickiup Hall (Bend), Jungers Culinary Center (Bend), Chandler Lab (Bend), the COCC Veterinary Technology Lab (Redmond), and the COCC programs at the Deer Ridge Correctional Facility in Madras.

-The Campus Public Safety Department is comprised of individuals from various backgrounds in military and emergency services.
-The department currently employs former police officers, former emergency medical technicians, and former members of the United States Military.
+The Campus Public Safety Department is comprised of individuals from various backgrounds in law enforcement, military, and emergency services.
+The department currently employs former police officers, former emergency medical technicians, former public safety officers, and former members of the United States Military.
 Public Safety Officers receive over 380 hours of training and are state certified by the Oregon Department of Public Safety Standards and Training (DPSST).
 In 2015, the Central Oregon Community College Campus Public Safety Department received the Department of the Year award from the Western Association of Campus Law Enforcement Administrators (WACLEA).